-More than ever, student mental health, family mental health and wellbeing by teaching were a priority and an important focus during COVID in 2020.
+Again, student mental health, family mental health and wellbeing by teaching were a priority and an important focus during COVID-19 in 2021.

 Our Wellbeing Team of teachers (four teachers) were led by our Wellbeing Coordinator, whose brief centred on the welfare of students, staff and parents.
 Regularly scheduled meetings of the Wellbeing Team, coupled with consistent communication with the Principal, Assistant Principal and Family Liaison Officer (FLO), helped enhance a clear and laser-like focus on wellbeing throughout the year.